Skip to content Skip to footer

 0 items - ₦0.00 0

-Ogugua Ajayi is a
+Ogugua Ajayi

+As a little girl, I loved stories, I loved reading them, I loved telling them.
 I remember on many occasions gathering my siblings around me to regale them with tales from boarding school, tales both real and imagined, I knew the power of a good story.
+The power to captivate, entertain and educate.

 So, let me tell you my story….